Skip to content

 Upon Commissioning

 New JAGs commission as attorneys entering military legal practice, not as general line officers later assigned to law.
+That means their first assignment is in a base legal office where they start practicing military law from day one, not after a rotation through other duties first.

 Work Environment